DIT Instructors & Faculty

 “Look to the past as much as you look at the present.
 Lessons learned have come from those who put their blood, sweat and tears into diving, some which we have learned came at the cost of losing our brothers and sisters.
 As divers today it is important to do what is necessary to not let mistakes repeat themselves and listen to those who have “been there and dun it” and “Got the tee-shirt”.”

-Jason Conover, DIT Instructor — Physics and Medicine
+Jason Conover, DIT Instructor — Lightweight and Rigging

 Jason was born in Seattle and is a Seattle/Everett, WA native who attended DIT as a member of the 110-08 class.
 After he graduated, Jason started his diving career working offshore in the Gulf of Mexico with Epic Divers & Marine.
 He later expanded into diving internationally, working with Technip and Aqueos, as well as doing some inland diving with Associated Underwater Services (AUS).